 Save on admission to the top New York City attractions

-- NEW!
+- NEWLY OPENED 2nd FLOOR MUSEUM!
 Don't miss the immersive exhibit galleries on the second floor.
-See the New York City streets of the late 1920s come to life in full color as the construction of the Empire State Building begins, and watch hot rivets and steel beams fly overhead; learn about the original Otis elevators that made the towering height of ESB possible; see highlights of ESB’s starring role in pop culture through the decades, as well as images and signed memorabilia from some of the most famous visitors; experience a close encounter with King Kong (you can even step into his hands!), and more.
+See the New York City streets of the late 1920s come to life in full color as the construction of the Empire State Building begins, and watch hot rivets and steel beams fly overhead; learn about both original and modern Otis elevators that power 4 million visitors’ trip to the top each year; see highlights of ESB’s starring role in pop culture through the decades, as well as images and signed memorabilia from some of the most famous visitors; experience a close encounter with King Kong (you can even step into his hands!), and more.

-- See panoramic views of up to five states from the surrounding open-air promenade or from climate controlled viewing galleries; high-powered binoculars are available free of charge.
+- Take in panoramic views of up to six states from the 86th floor’s 360-degree open-air promenade, heated for comfort, or from climate-controlled viewing galleries; high-powered binoculars are available free of charge.

 - Get the details about what you’re viewing from every vantage point with The Empire State Building Official Multimedia Guide, free for download on Apple and Android devices.

 - Enjoy the revamped 80th floor; plan your custom NYC itinerary on NYCGo’s Above and Beyond interactive exhibit and browse exciting artistic exhibits.

 - Choose from eight in-building dining options, offering food and drink for every appetite and occasion.

 - Round out your Empire State Building experience exiting via the historic and iconic Art Deco lobby on 5th Avenue.

 Open daily, 11am-11pm

 Special holiday hours may apply.